-- EC (2021) Assessment of plans and projects in relation to Natura 2000 sites: Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC.
-Environment Directorate-General of the European Commission. - EC (2018) Managing Natura 2000 sites: The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC.
+- European Commission (EC) (2021) Assessment of plans and projects in relation to Natura 2000 sites: Methodological guidance on the provisions of Article 6(3) and (4) of the Habitats Directive 92/43/EEC.
+Environment Directorate-General of the European Commission. - European Commission (EC) (2018) Managing Natura 2000 sites: The provisions of Article 6 of the 'Habitats' Directive 92/43/EEC.
 European Commission, Brussels. - DEHLG (2010) Appropriate Assessment of Plans and Projects in Ireland Guidance for Planning Authorities.
 Department of the Environment, Heritage and Local Government, Dublin. - NPWS (2010) Appropriate Assessment under Article 6 of the Habitats Directive: Guidance for Planning Authorities.
 Circular Letter NPWS 1/10 & PSSP 2/10.
-National Parks & Wildlife Service, Department of the Environment, Heritage and Local Government, Dublin. - OPR (2021) Practice Note PN01: Appropriate Assessment Screening for Development Management.
+National Parks & Wildlife Service, Department of the Environment, Heritage and Local Government, Dublin. - Office of the Planning Regulator (OPR) (2021) Practice Note PN01: Appropriate Assessment Screening for Development Management.
 Office of the Planning Regulator.